-- (i) Any new introduction of pollutants into the POTW from an industrial user which would be subject to Sections 301, 306, and 307 of the Act if it were directly discharging those pollutants; or - (ii) Any substantial change in the volume or character of pollutants being introduced into the POTW by any industrial user; - (iii) For the purposes of this section, adequate notice shall include information on: - (1) The identity of the industrial user; - (2) The nature and concentration of pollutants in the discharge and the average and maximum flow of the discharge to be introduced into the POTW; and - (3) Any anticipated impact of the change on the quantity or quality of effluent to be discharged from or biosolids produced at such POTW. - (iv) For the purposes of this section, a significant industrial user shall include: - (1) Any discharger subject to Categorical Pretreatment Standards under Section 307 of the Act and 40 CFR chapter I, subchapter N; - (2) Any discharger who has a process wastewater flow of 25,000 gallons or more per day; - (3) Any discharger contributing five percent or more of the average dry weather hydraulic or organic capacity of the POTW treatment plant; - (4) Any discharger who is designated by the Approval Authority as having a reasonable potential for adversely affecting the POTW's operation or for violating any Pretreatment Standards or requirements; - f) At such time as a specific pretreatment limitation becomes applicable to an industrial user of the Permittee, the Wyoming Department of Environmental Quality and/or Approval Authority may, as appropriate: - (i) Amend the Permittee's WYPDES discharge permit to specify the additional pollutant(s) and corresponding effluent limitation(s) consistent with the applicable Pretreatment Standards; or, - (ii) Amend the Permittee's WYPDES discharge permit to require the Permittee to develop and submit an approvable Pretreatment program under a compliance schedule, in accordance with procedures in 40 CFR 403.8(e).
-The modification of a POTW's NPDES Permit for the purposes of incorporating a POTW Pretreatment Program approved in accordance with the procedure in §403.11 shall be deemed a minor Permit modification subject to the procedures in 40 CFR 122.63(g); or, - (ii) Require the Permittee to specify, by ordinance, order, or other enforceable means, the type of pollutant(s) and the maximum amount which may be discharged to the Permittee's POTW for treatment.
-Such requirement shall be imposed in a manner consistent with the POTW program development requirements of the General Pretreatment Regulations at 40 CFR Part 403; and/or, - (iii) Require the Permittee to monitor its discharge for any pollutant which may likely be discharged from the Permittee's POTW, should the industrial user fail to properly pretreat its waste.
+- (2) The nature and concentration of pollutants in the discharge and the average and maximum flow of the discharge to be introduced into the POTW; and - (3) Any anticipated impact of the change on the quantity or quality of effluent to be discharged from or biosolids produced at such POTW. - d.
+For the purposes of this section, an industrial user shall include: - (1) Any discharger subject to Categorical Pretreatment Standards under Section 307 of the Act and 40 CFR chapter I, subchapter N; - (2) Any discharger which has a process wastewater flow of 25,000 gallons or more per day; - (3) Any discharger contributing five percent or more of the average dry weather hydraulic or organic capacity of the POTW treatment plant; - (4) Any discharger who is designated by the Approval Authority as having a reasonable potential for adversely affecting the POTW=s operation or for violating any Pretreatment Standards or requirements; - 6.
+The Permittee shall sample and analyze the effluent for the following pollutants: - Total ArsenicTotal NickelTotal CadmiumTotal SeleniumTotal ChromiumTotal SilverTotal CopperTotal ZincTotal LeadTotal CyanideTotal MercuryTotal PhenolsTotal MolybdenumTotal Phenols

+The sampling shall commence within thirty (30) days of the effective date of this permit and continue at a frequency of once per year.

+Sampling and analytical procedures shall be in accordance with guidelines established in 40 CFR Part 136.
+Where sampling methods are not specified the effluent samples collected shall be composite samples consisting of at least twelve (12) aliquots collected at approximately equal intervals over a representative 24 hour period and composited according to flow.
+Where a flow proportioned composite sample is not practical, the Permittee shall collect at least three (3) grab samples, taken at equal intervals over a representative 24 hour period.
+Lagoon treatment systems may collect a single effluent grab sample.

+The results of all analyses shall be attached to, and reported along with the Discharge Monitoring Report (DMR) submitted for the end of that reporting period.

+- 7. At such time as a specific pretreatment limitation becomes applicable to an industrial user of the Permittee, the state and/or Approval Authority may, as appropriate: - a.
+Amend the Permittee's discharge permit to specify the additional pollutant(s) and corresponding effluent limitation(s) consistent with the applicable Pretreatment Standards; - b.
+Require the Permittee to specify, by ordinance, order, or other enforceable means, the type of pollutant(s) and the maximum amount which may be discharged to the Permittee's

+POTW for treatment.
+Such requirement shall be imposed in a manner consistent with the POTW program development requirements of the General Pretreatment Regulations at 40 CFR Part 403; and/or,